ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 set how many control keys are required to make a subnet change (the threshold).
 Use the arrow keys to navigate: ↓ ↑ → ←
 ?
 How would you like to set your control keys?:
-  ▸ Use creation key
+  ▸ Use ledger address
-    Use all stored keys
     Custom list
 ```

-For this tutorial, we opt for using the first ledger address, so enter at `Use creation key`.
-Only this address will be able
+For this tutorial, we opt for using the first ledger address, so enter at `Use ledger address`.
+Only this address will
-to add or remove validators, or create blockchains on the subnet.
+be abled to add or remove validators, or create blockchains on the subnet.

 ```
 Your Subnet's control keys: [P-avax1ucykh6ls8thqpuwhg3vp8vvu6spg5e8tp8a25j]